sophiegoblin/sophiegoblin.github.io/index.md

 <details>
 <summary>
-Feb - Sep 2017 Koko Black - Brand Strategist and Copywriter</summary>
+<span class="bold-number">2017</span> Koko Black - Brand Strategist and Copywriter</summary>
 <br>
+February - September 2017
 Bryce Ford is the Creative Director of Koko Black, a contemporary chocolate company in Melbourne, Australia.
 Bryce contracted me to research and rewrite Koko Black's new brand strategy.
 This included collecting data and refining research on competitors, finding a tone of voice to fit the new aesthetic direction and present all the information in a readable document for the board and investors.
 At the same time I was also hired as a copywriter to produce content for the website, social media posts, seasonal events, competitions and names of products.
 <br>
 <br>